QualiSystems/ByteBlower-Chassis-Shell-2G/README.md

 For additional information on traffic generator shell architecture, and setting up and using a traffic generator in CloudShell, see the [Traffic Generators Overiew](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/LAB-MNG/Trffc-Gens.htm?Highlight=traffic%20generator%20overview) online help topic.

 ### ByteBlower Chassis 2G Shell
-The Ixia Chassis 2G Shell provides you with connectivity and management capabilities such as device structure discovery and power management for the Ixia chassis.
+The ByteBlower Chassis 2G Shell provides you with connectivity and management capabilities such as device structure discovery and power management for the ByteBlower chassis.

-For more information on the Ixia Chassis, see the Ixia official product documentation.
+For more information on the ByteBlower Chassis, see the ByteBlower official product documentation.

-To model an Ixia Chassis device in CloudShell, use one of the following controllers, which provide automation commands to run on the chassis, such as Load Configuration, Start Traffic/Test, Get Statistics:
+To model an ByteBlower Chassis device in CloudShell, use one of the following controllers, which provide automation commands to run on the chassis, such as Load Configuration, Start Traffic/Test, Get Statistics:

-▪ <a href="https://community.quali.com/repos/1259/ixia-ixnetwork-controller-shell" target="_blank">Ixia IxNetwork Controller Shell</a>

-▪ <a href="https://community.quali.com/repos/1396/ixia-ixload-controller-shell" target="_blank">Ixia IxLoad Controller Shell</a>
+▪ <a href="https://community.quali.com/repos/1259/ByteBlower-controller-shell" target="_blank">ByteBlower Controller Shell</a>

 ### Standard version
-The Ixia Chassis 2G Shell 2.0.4 is based on the Traffic Shell standard *cloudshell_traffic_generator_chassis_standard_1_0_3.yaml*.
+The ByteBlower Chassis 2G Shell 3.0.2 is based on the Traffic Shell standard *cloudshell_traffic_generator_chassis_standard_1_0_4.yaml*.

 For detailed information about the shell’s structure and attributes, see the [Traffic Shell standard](https://github.com/QualiSystems/shell-traffic-standard/blob/master/spec/traffic_standard.md) in GitHub.